sychh/sychh.github.io/_pages/about.md

 ---

 Hi, this is Siying Hu (Chinese: 胡思颖) ~~~
-I received my PhD degree in Computer Science at City University of Hong Kong.
+I received my PhD degree in Computer Science at City University of Hong Kong, supervised by Professor Zhicong Lu.

 Research Interests